‘It’s an ache that is just constant’: Parents share tearful memories of teens who died in Parkland shooting

 “It might be hard to breathe at times,” the poem urged, “but hold on tight and don’t let go.
 It might be too much at times, the twists at times, but get back up and eventually it all comes to a stop and you won’t know when or how.”

-A family friend for the parents of Cara Loughran, 14, told the jury that the teenager was a straight-A student who loved to surf and perform Irish dance.
+Isabel Dalu, a family friend for Denise and Damian Loughran, parents of Cara Loughran, 14, told the jury that the teenager was a straight-A student who loved to surf and perform Irish dance.
 She was planning an Ireland summer vacation.

+“Losing Cara has left a crushing absence in their lives,” Dalu said.

-The jury was present on Wednesday only to hear the impact statements.
+The jury was present in court Wednesday only to hear the impact statements.
 In other court business, the defense team and prosecutors discussed details for allowing the jurors to walk through the 1200 building at Marjory Stoneman Douglas High School in Parkland, where the mass shooting occurred.

 The visit to the school is scheduled for Thursday.